 16. Welcome onboard, (new employee name).
 Settle yourself to your new workstation as fast as you can since we can’t wait to get started on this successful journey together.
 We know the first days can be intimidating and stressful, but we promise we’ve made all necessary arrangements to make it as smooth and seamless as possible.
 So, as discussed earlier, we hope to see you Monday 2, November at 7.45 a.m.
 Congratulations, and enjoy your first day!

 17. It’s always exciting to welcome a new member to our team.
-You’ll find a loving family that supports each other to be their best self.
+You’ll find a supportive community where each person helps each other to be their best self.
 Thank you for joining us, and we are so excited as we work together to achieve company goals.

 18. Greetings from your new work family.
 I can’t wait to introduce you to other team members and discuss the exciting projects in progress.
 We strive to offer the best working environment for all our employees and believe you’ll find our group activities fun.
 Thanks for agreeing to share your talent, time, and energy with us.
 We’ll try to do our best to help you with your career goals and expectations.